Weight-Loss drug wegovy tested as Hair-Pulling treatment

 Summary

-This study tests whether a once-weekly injection of semaglutide (Wegovy) can reduce the urge to pull hair in people with trichotillomania.
-Ten adults aged 18-75 with daily hair-pulling will receive the drug for several weeks.
+This study tests whether a weekly injection of semaglutide (Wegovy), a drug used for weight loss and diabetes, can help people with trichotillomania (hair-pulling disorder).
+Ten adults aged 18-75 with daily hair pulling will receive the drug for several weeks.
 Researchers will measure changes in hair-pulling severity using a standard rating scale.

 Disclaimer